inkle/ink/Documentation/WritingWithInk.md

 ## 2) Threads

-TODO: We need to write proper documentation for this!
+TODO: Review this section to ensure examples are sensible!

 So far, everything in ink has been entirely linear, despite all the branching and diverting.
 But it's actually possible for a writer to 'fork' a story into different sub-sections, to cover more possible player actions.